oskar-n/Project_4/README.md

 ----
 ### How to use
 <font size="5">Firstly, user of the program need to click the numbered button above one of the platforms.
 Then, a human appears on the screen who travels to the floor that was previously selected.
 Elevator can take up to 8 passengers.
 The overall weight is displayed on the counter at the top of the screen.
-After 5 seconds without any user input or action, elevator goes back to first floor.  </font>
+After 5 seconds without any user input or action, elevator goes back to first floor.
+Escape key or 'X' in the top right corner closes the program.  </font>

 ----
 ### Technical description